matias-pg/use-form-lite/README.md

 - (!)
 Testing
 - Add support for checkboxes: for now it uses only the `value` attribute, but it should use `checked` for them
-- Allow configuring an `onSubmit` handler that receives the current form value as the first argument, and return a `handleSubmit` function that can be set as in `<form onSubmit={handleSubmit}>`
 - (?)
 Validation by allowing the integration of external libraries
 - (?)
 Move `index.d.ts` to `dist/`